Disney Is Building a New Kingdom, In the Middle of the Desert

 In the quiet shimmer of the Persian Gulf, past the mirrored skyscrapers of Abu Dhabi and the scent of jasmine on desert air, something fantastical is beginning to stir.

-It’s not a mirage.
+It’s not a mirage, it’s Disney.

 The Walt Disney Company, architect of dreams, master of nostalgia, is building a kingdom on Yas Island.
-A real one.
-With Imagineers at the helm, billion-dollar backers on board, and a very specific kind of magic stitched into the plans.
+A real one, with Imagineers at the helm, billion-dollar backers on board, and a very specific kind of magic stitched into the plans.

-This won’t just be another theme park.
-It will be the seventh Disney resort in the world.
-The first ever in the Middle East.
-And it’s coming to life in a place where fantasy already blooms from sand: a man-made island that welcomed over 34 million visitors in 2023 alone.
+This won’t just be another theme park, it will be the seventh Disney resort in the world.
+The first ever in the Middle East, and it’s coming to life in a place where fantasy already blooms from sand: a man-made island that welcomed over 34 million visitors in 2023 alone.

 Why Yas?

 Twenty years ago, it was just coastline and blueprints.
 Today, it’s a tourism empire: home to Ferrari World, Warner Bros.
 World, SeaWorld Abu Dhabi, and Yas Waterworld.
 It hosts F1 races, global concerts, and luxury resorts with infinity pools that spill into the Arabian sky.
+Very luxury, very entertainment-friendly, very pricy.

-And now, Disney.
+And now, here comes Disney.

-Because Yas Island isn’t just a tourist hub.
-It’s a declaration: Abu Dhabi is all in on becoming the cultural crossroads of the 21st century.
+Because Yas Island isn’t just a tourist hub, it’s a declaration: Abu Dhabi is all in on becoming the cultural crossroads of the 21st century.

 What We Know So Far

-According to Disney CEO Bob Iger, the plan is still in its early stages.
-The design and development phase will take about 18 months, with construction expected to last another five years.
+According to Disney CEO Bob Iger, the plan is still in its early stages, the design and development phase will take about 18 months, with construction expected to last another five years.

 Which means…this thing is happening.

-Imagine a Star Wars oasis with climate-controlled adventures that stretch from Tatooine to the edge of the galaxy.
+Imagine Aladdin’s Agrabah reimagined as a market you can walk through.
+Or Moana sailing a pearl-colored sea beneath a dome that filters desert light.
+My nephew would love a Star Wars oasis with climate-controlled adventures that stretch from Tatooine to the edge of the galaxy.

 Why Now?
+You Might Wonder

 And let’s not forget the number: 34 million visits to Yas Island in 2023.
 That’s a 38% increase from the year before.

+People are coming…from everywhere.
 The UAE is placing its bets on experience, not just oil.
 And Disney, forever the experience maker, fits right in.

 Is Disney Changing...Or Are We?

-It’s easy to joke that Disney will slap a pair of Mickey ears on anything.
+It’s easy to joke that Disney will slap a pair of Mickey ears on anything, but this is something else.

 This is a company, founded on the promise of American dreams, building a fantasy in the heart of the Gulf.
+It speaks to a new kind of globalization, one that trades in symbols and stories, it’s nostalgia that crosses oceans.

 It also raises questions.